Utkarsh240102/modern-todo-react/README.md

-# Modern Todo React ✨
+# Modern Todo List ✨

 A beautiful, modern todo list application built with React and Vite featuring glassmorphism design and smooth animations.